magepages/mpdocs/docs/store-credit/index.md

 #### 7.2.
 How to use

-- Mageplaza's Store Credit Extension supports getting customer information and transactions, retrieving product information and using credits through GraphQL.
+- [Magento 2 Store Credit](https://www.mageplaza.com/magento-2-store-credit/) supports getting customer information and transactions, retrieving product information and using credits through GraphQL.
 - Note: To perform GraphQL queries in Magento you need to use Magento 2.3.x and return the site to developer mode.
 - Refer to the GraphQL requests we support [here](https://documenter.getpostman.com/view/10589000/SzRxXqok?version=latest).